Bira/octopus-carnival/_drafts/2016-10-18-characters-part-3.md

 and place damaging mystical sygils on the ground.
 They fight by _controlling the battlefield_ and making sure the enemy suffers for any decision they make.

+## Missing Templates

+You might have been wondering how the two **DF 1** templates we haven't discussed yet fit into this.
+The short answer is they don't.

+_Martial Artists_ would seem like a good example of a Yellow/Blue template, as they rely on agility and have access to supernatural powers.
+However, the template as it stands is tied into the whole "kung-fu" aesthetic, which Dragon's Dogma doesn't really go for.
+The "exotic but supremely skilled foreign combatant" niche is better filled by a Swashbuckler wielding fencing weapons.

+_Holy Warriors_ also seem like a good example of a Red/Blue template, but once again the Holy Might power implies a strong connection to the divine that doesn't match the way magic works in this setting.
+Changing this template to match Dragon's Dogma magic would be more work than it was for the Cleric, and so it's better to drop it.

 ## Hybrid Templates

 How can we translate the feel of these vocations into Dungeon Fantasy templates?